GaborFicsor/steezy-spatula/README.md

 </details>

-The recipes page is designed to provide users with a visually appealing and organized view of all the uploaded recipes.
-The filter form, which is located at the top of the page, allows users to easily search and filter through the recipes by narrowing down their preferences.
-Users can filter by searching for specific keywords, selecting a difficulty level, choosing a particular recipe type, or selecting strictly vegan recipes.
-It's also possible to combine multiple filters to get the most relevant and accurate results.
-With these filter options, users can easily find the recipes that best fit their needs and preferences.
+The recipes page give the users a well structured and designed view of the uploaded recipes.
+A filter form placed at the top give people the ability to search and filter for recipes by narrowing down their needs.
+Users can filter by looking up words, select a  difficulty, type or strictly vegan recipes, It is also possible to combine these filters to get the best result possible.

 <details>
   <summary>image of 'add your own' link</summary>